 • Topcover: A topcover with soft tissue supplement should be included on all orthoses for diabetic patients.
-Although the study by Tong and Ng showed the greatest reduction in plantar pressure with the use of Poron\ and firm Plastazote\, firm Plastazote\ is a difficult material to conform to an orthosis when producing a topcover, so for the time being, this author would recommend using Poron\ alone for cushioning.
-Poron\, however, has a tendency to tear in response to shear forces, so it must be glued to a top layer of a material that is not prone to tearing.
-The current topcover recommendation is for 3mmor 4.5mm Poron\ glued to a top layer of leather or 1.5mm soft EVA, either of which will prevent tearing of the Poron\.
+Although the study by Tong and Ng showed the greatest reduction in plantar pressure with the use of Poron[®] and firm Plastazote[®], firm Plastazote^{} is a difficult material to conform to an orthosis when producing a topcover, so for the time being, this author would recommend using Poron[®] alone for cushioning.
+Poron[®], however, has a tendency to tear in response to shear forces, so it must be glued to a top layer of a material that is not prone to tearing.
+The current topcover recommendation is for 3mm or 4.5mm Poron[®] glued to a top layer of leather or 1.5mm soft EVA, either of which will prevent tearing of the Poron[®].

-• Forefoot Extension: For patients with significant forefoot fat pad atrophy, it is also recommended that a forefoot extension consisting of another 1.5mm-3mm thickness of Poron\ be prescribed.
+• Forefoot Extension: For patients with significant forefoot fat pad atrophy, it is also recommended that a forefoot extension consisting of another 1.5mm-3mm thickness of Poron^{} be prescribed.
 This should extend from the distal edge of the orthosis to the sulcus.
-It is recommended that the extension not extend full length to the toes so as not to crowd the toe box of the shoe.
-Finally, we recommend that the cover be prescribed to be glued only on the posterior half of the orthosis.
-This allows addition or modification Continued on page 96 of metatarsal pads as will be discussed later in this article.
+It is recommended that the extension not extend full length to the semi-compressed felt padding.
+They found that an aperture for the first metatarsal head decreased peak pressure more effectively than did the cushioning materials.21 These types of apertures can be a very ef-